BluestoneInstitute/sql_training/sql_module_2.md

 mpg25 <- sqldf(
     "SELECT *
     FROM df
-    WHERE mpg >= 25"
+    WHERE mpg >= 25
+    -- 6 observations"
   )
 print(mpg25)
 ```

-The asterisk '*' allows you to SELECT all columns in the data frame without having to name all of the columns in the data frame.
+The asterisk '*' allows you to select all columns in the data frame without having to name all of the columns in the data frame.
 The order of the statements SELECT…FROM…WHERE is very important.
 A query where the statements are out of order (e.g., SELECT * WHERE mpg >= 25 FROM df) will result in an error.